How to prevent this common sharp pain

 The most frequent culprit of these muscle cramps seems to be your sleeping position.
 The researchers explain each person’s sleep patterns are unique, and when twisting your body in a particular way, you can be more inclined to cramping.
 Additionally, unconsciously performing movements with your feet play a role.
 For example, pointing your toes while asleep is a common Charley Horse trigger.

-“To prevent muscle cramps, I advise people to stay well-hydrated, eat a balance diet rich in calcium, potassium and magnesium, stretch each day – especially before exercise and avoid plantar flexion (pointing the toes) when sleeping,” says Dr. Oostman.
+“To prevent muscle cramps, I advise people to stay well hydrated, eat a balanced diet rich in calcium, potassium and magnesium, stretch each day – especially before exercise and avoid plantar flexion (pointing the toes) when sleeping,” says Dr. Oostman.